← Back to Field Notes

 The Quiet Side of Leadership

-These contributions are easy to overlook, but they shape the daily experience of the team.
-Over time, they define how the system feels to work in.
+These contributions are easy to overlook because they do not draw attention to themselves.
+Their impact is felt in the day-to-day experience of working within the system.
+Over time, they shape how the system feels to navigate and how effectively teams can operate within it.